 My themes are revealed to the viewer through a juxtaposition process that begins with image sourcing, but not by slowly leafing through magazines and picture books.
 It begins with a Google Images search, my collaboration with its algorithm, and the lightning-fast visual connections that occur when searching with a web browser.
 I call this flash sourcing.

 My artistic goal is to lure my audience with intricate appeal and then upon closer inspection, to assault with disquieting content.
-My artistic practice examines how we might come to terms with the frictions of our discomforts and disillusionment as a way to understanding, and perhaps transcending, our hypocrisies and blindness within the contemporary world.
+My artistic practice examines how we might come to terms with the frictions of our discomforts and disillusionment as a way to understanding, and perhaps transcending, our hypocrisies and blind spots within the contemporary world.

 Illumination is the fundamental motif for a series of long-term projects that I began in 2015.
 I have completed four bodies of work under this umbrella: Postulates, Manifestos, Devotionals, and Anthropologies.
 My latest ongoing projects are Quandaries, Oceana, and Fauna.
 Quandaries is an inquiry into civilization's new dark ages, a downshift in progress; post climate change, post electricity, post democracy.
 To envision a world where new systems emerge, new uses emerge, people forget how things work, and what things are.
 Oceana is the beginning of a project that embodies the rise of future kingdoms, kings and queens who may be wielding power throughout The Age of Consequences.
 My latest series, Fauna, explores speciesism and questions raised by the keeping, use, and protection of animals.
 As with all my projects, my goal is to evoke thought and viewer discussion.